rnicoll/cate/README.md

 Known Issues
 ============

-Python-bitcoinlib does not support AuxPoW blocks, which makes transaction verification on the Dogecoin blockchain extremely inefficient.
-Currently this is disabled, which would be a security risk if it wasn't that you can't use this on live networks.
-AuxPoW support is coming, at which point validation of the transactions being relayed will be re-enabled.
-Until then, DO NOT use this on main net.

 Transaction malleability is a risk for this application, in that the refund transactions are written before their input transactions are confirmed.
 This means in the transactions they take inputs from are modified after being relayed, the refund transactions will be